 If this is a new chisel, it may be convenient to true the blade’s ura and sharpen it before final assembly.
 These tasks are a little easier with the handle removed.

-Step 23: Install the Crown.
-To begin assembly, hold the handle in the air by one hand and drive on the crown using a mallet, not a steel hammer.
+Step 23: Install the Crown: To begin assembly, hold the handle in the air by one hand and drive on the crown using a wooden, plastic or rawhide mallet, not a steel hammer.
 You should always remove your wrist watch before wacking chisels if you want it to keep working.
 A word to the wise.

 Once the crown is flush with the handle, angle the handle and strike the crown with your mallet driving it further onto the handle.
 You only need to be drive it down far enough so the top of the crown is below the end of the handle by 1/16”.
 More is wasteful.
 Then use a steel hammer to lightly mushroom over the corners of the handle securing the crown in place.
 Do not soak the handle in water, for Pete’s sake!